DryPerspective/Cpp98_Library/README.md

 All tools in this repo exist in `namespace dp`

 ## List of Features
-* **Array** - An analogue of `std::array`, sharing the same functionality and interface.
+* **array** - An analogue of `std::array`, sharing the same functionality and interface.
-* **Optional** - An an analogue of `std::optional` - a class which optionally contains a value, is in a well-defined state in all cases, and which does not construct a held value until it is required to hold one.
+* **optional** - An an analogue of `std::optional` - a class which optionally contains a value, is in a well-defined state in all cases, and which does not construct a held value until it is required to hold one.
-* **RCBase** - A general-purpose base class for creating reference counted, COW classes.
+* **rc_base** - A general-purpose base class for creating reference counted, COW classes.
 Intended for use in RCPtr as well as other classes which seek to add ref-counting, COW behaviour.
-* **RCPtr** - A reference-counted smart pointer, an analogue of `std::shared_ptr`.
-Supports single-object and array versions, as well as a make_RCPtr function (analogue of `std::make_shared`), for single values only.
+* **rc_ptr** - A reference-counted smart pointer, an analogue of `std::shared_ptr`.
+Supports single-object and array versions, as well as a `make_rc_ptr` function (analogue of `std::make_shared`), for single values only.
 In the array case, I'm still working on finding the cleanest solution to ensure overload resolution picks the correct function in even the most pathological cases.
-* **SmrtPtr** - A unique-owning, scope-local smart pointer.
+* **scoped_ptr** - A unique-owning, scope-local smart pointer.
 An analogue of `std::unique_ptr`, but of course without move semantics.
-Supports single-object and array versions as well as a make_Smrt function (analogue of `std::make_unique`) for both single value and array types.
+Supports single-object and array versions as well as a `make_scoped` function (analogue of `std::make_unique`) for both single value and array types.
 * **type_traits** - A recreation of many of the standard type traits from the standard type_traits header.
 It is unfortunately missing a few key elements such as `_t` and `_v` helpers and a few traits; however these rely on either language features added in future standards or compiler intrinsics/compiler magic to function so cannot be recreated here.